slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Feedback speeds up improvement but only take advice from mentors.

-> *'A coach spots your bullshit before you open your mouth.'*

 > *'No, that is the great fallacy: the wisdom of old men.
 They do not grow wise.
 They grow careful.' -- Ernest Hemingway*

 > *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb*

 How to find mentors?

 Look for the silver medalist.
 He has more availability, and sometimes, a better attitude than «the golden child».

 > *'Don’t follow your mentors; follow your mentors’ mentors.' -- David Leach*